 - Those people who would be eligible for a Free Divorce often have other complications that make getting that Free Divorce very complicated

 - A Free Divorce may be the most expensive option for obtaining a Texas divorce

-In reading the above list, you may notice that that I am be skeptical or biased about people trying to obtain a “Free Divorce.”
-I believe most people are better served by having an Texas divorce attorney represent them in a divorce.
+In reading the above list, you may notice that I am skeptical or biased about people trying to obtain a “Free Divorce.”
+I believe most people are better served by having a Texas divorce attorney represent them in a divorce.

 However, I do believe there are certain circumstances where self-representation to minimize the cost of a divorce may be possible.

-One of the first things you should consider prior to attempting to represent yourself to minimize divorce costs is that you most likely will be making tradeoffs to save on these costs.
+One of the first things you should consider before attempting to represent yourself to minimize divorce costs is that you most likely will be making tradeoffs to save on these costs.
 These tradeoffs can include:

 - Knowledge of the law

 One of the biggest things you will be trading is your time.
 Trying to handle your Texas divorce yourself can easily be a second.
 Not too long ago I had a client sign up who I had met with seven months prior.